k2ocabhinav/Spring-Voyage/[2] Spring Boot MVC and RESTful APIs/ResponseEntity.md

 #### ResponseEntity Explained

 `ResponseEntity` is a type in Spring MVC that represents an HTTP response, including the status code, headers, and body.
 It's a flexible way to configure the HTTP response.
-Here's a breakdown of how it works in your code:

 **Purpose:** Represents an HTTP response, including the status code, headers, and body.